How to get a good night's sleep

 The clinical term for problems with sleep quality in the absence of sleep pattern disturbance is 'Non-restorative sleep' (NRS).
 Persistent and regular problems of this sort that cause significant distress qualify as an official insomnia subtype according to the internationally-recognized DSM-IV manual of psychological disorders.
 Results from the Great British Sleep Survey (GBSS) indicated that about 9% of poor sleepers experience NRS.
 Importantly, NRS should be considered as important as other types of insomnia, like those with problems falling asleep, because impairment in daytime functioning has been shown to be similar across these groups.

 NRS as a distinct type of insomnia is only now beginning to receive attention in the clinical and scientific literature.
 This means that treatment options for this subtype are currently being explored.
-Importantly, work using CBT methods have revealed improvements in sleep quality, post-treatment.
-Indeed, the Sleepio course which features CBT techniques was shown in clinical trials to increase sleep quality by 114% on average.
+Importantly, work using CBT methods have revealed improvements in sleep quality, after course completion.
+Indeed, the Sleepio course, which features cognitive and behavioral techniques, was shown in clinical trials to increase sleep quality by 114% on average.
 Such online sleep improvement programs are a promising new way to help those with bad quality sleep get a good night sleep.

 If you want to know more about your sleep please consult your doctor, or find out more about the Sleepio course here.